 There are many consequence of having bad credit, and it takes time to reestablish your credit worthiness with creditors.
-You’re going to have to prove that despite your prior debt issues that you now have the ability to manage your credit in a fiscally responsible approach.
-Below are some tips on how you can reestablish your credit.
+You’re going to have to prove that despite your prior debt issues that you now have the ability to manage your credit in a fiscally responsible approach.With that in mind, here are some quick tips on how you can reestablish your credit:

 Manage your money wisely!
 It’s very common for individuals to develop financial issues by overusing their credit.
 Therefore, to lessen the probability that you will end up in a credit bind, make sure that you always budget and never spend money that you don’t have.

-– Apply for a secured credit card.
+Apply for a secured credit card.
 Secured credit cards provide borrowers access to a line of credit — even for those with bad credit.
 Credit card issuers are keen to extend credit on secured cards since credit lines are guaranteed by the consumer via a cash deposit, which means the card holder can only spend whatever money they have placed in their credit account.
 Once those funds are depleted, the card holder must deposit more funds if he wants additional credit.

-– Apply for a department store credit card.
+Apply for a department store credit card.
 This type of unsecured credit card is easier to get approved for than those issued by national creditors like Visa or MasterCard.

 Establish additional sources of positive account activity.
 Open up utility accounts such as gas, water, cell phone, and cable or satellite television service.